Stutter edit

 'Stutter' edits, which are commonly used in a variety of pop music, including dance music and hip-hop, slice and dice clips into pieces and then reassemble them in a different order.

 Transeau designed the plug-in to automate the arduous process of breaking audio into micro fragments and using them for new sounds, after experimenting with early versions of the software in his studio and in live performances.
 Around 2006, Transeau formed the software company Sonik Architects to develop the Stutter Edit plug-in and related tools.
 In 2010, Sonik Architects was acquired by iZotope, and in January 2011, the Stutter Edit plug-in, based on Transeau's patented technique, was released by iZotope and Transeau.
 It works by constantly sampling the incoming audio and storing it in a buffer, so that it can be used for repeating short loops or slices, with everything automatically sync'ed to the host tempo.
 Effects are applied using "Gestures", made up of one or more effects modules or a noise generator, each tied to a single MIDI note.
 It can be used for live laptop sets or DJing, or in the studio.
 BreakTweaker, a drum sequencer for beat layering, programming and composition that allows the user to manipulate audio at a micro level, was released by iZotope soon after.

 Creation

-Due to the extremely rapid rhythmic bursts, after a certain rhythmic point—i.e. the 128th beat—some stutters begin to sound like a tone rather than a short percussive beat.
+Due to the extremely rapid rhythmic bursts, after a certain rhythmic point—i.e. the 128th beat—some stutters, especially snare drums, begin to sound like a tone rather than a short percussive beat.
 Traditional stutter edits splice percussive vocals or drum loops because they begin as rhythmic rather than constant tones.
 These percussive, on-the-beat areas are known as attack transients, and are usually no longer than an eighth note.
 The splicing of percussive samples results in a more attention-grabbing sound than it would with a single sustained pitch.
 Stutters also often reduce notes within bars, beginning with 32nd notes, then reducing to 64th and 128th or something similar.
 There are instances of stutter edits that use logarithmic curves rather than relying on musically locked timings giving the impression of a "speed up" or "slow down".